Netflix/lemur/docs/administration.rst

 and security team (as specified by the ``LEMUR_SECURITY_TEAM_EMAIL`` configuration parameter).
 This email is not sent if the pending certificate had notifications disabled.

+Lemur will attempt 3x times to resolve a pending certificate.
+This can at times result into 3 duplicate certificates, if all certificate attempts get resolved.

 **Certificate rotation**

 Whenever a cert is rotated, Lemur will send a notification via email to the certificate owner.
 This notification is